outoftheboxplugins/CleanProject-docs/core-assets.md

 # Removing Core Assets

-You can entries from `Core Assets` in the Settings page.
+You can view entries from `Core Assets` in the Settings page.
 Navigate to `Project Settings → Out-of-the-Box Plugins → Clean Project` and remove unwanted assets from `Core Assets` and `Core Folders`.

 ![image](https://user-images.githubusercontent.com/21221169/221131128-94b59466-ae99-41af-884c-b9b3625688ef.png)